 Breakable and Other Kitchen Items

-Packing breakable dishes and bringing them to the new place in one piece can be a real challenge.
+Packing breakable dishes and bringing them to the new place in one piece can be a real challenge, but even if you’re relocating to a new city alone, you will still require them.
 By using dish boxes, you’ll make this process safe and easy.
 But knowing that these cartons are expensive, most people consider using standard boxes.

 In that case, the bottom and all sides should be covered with layers of paper.
 Each piece of kitchenware and silverware should be wrapped in additional layers to avoid damage.
 Pay special attention to protecting wine glasses and coffee mugs.
 Place wrapped plates sideways and put sheets of protective material between them.
 After placing items into boxes, seal them with several layers of tape.